A brief history of Morgan County Public Library

 Until 1971 the library served only the citizens of Martinsville and Washington Township, but in that year, the library merged with the Bookmobile service to become the Morgan County Contractual Library, serving all areas of the county except Brown Township (Mooresville).
 In 1976, the library changed names again, and became the Morgan County Public Library.

 When it celebrated its “Grand Opening” in September of 1908, the library had a collection of 1,500 books.
-After achieving a $1.7 million expansion and renovation in 1990, the main library is now more than four times its original size and houses over 100,000 volumes, as well as a large selection of books on CD, DVD/Blu-ray movies, an extensive genealogy collection, magazines and computers for public use.
-Our electronic collection also offers over 40,000 downloadable eBooks and nearly 8,000 downloadable audiobooks in addition to music and databases.
+A building addition in 1990 nearly quadrupled the size of the original building and after a second expansion and renovation in 2020, the Main Library is now 28,700 square feet and houses over 100,000 volumes, as well as a large selection of books on CD, movies, an extensive genealogy collection, magazines and computers for public use.
+Our electronic collection also offers downloadable eBooks, audiobooks, movies, television shows, magazines, graphic novels, music, and databases.

-The Morgan County Public Library currently provides library services at the Main Library in Martinsville and five branch locations located in the towns of Brooklyn, Eminence, Monrovia, Morgantown and Waverly.
-In 2009, the Library became part of the Evergreen Indiana consortium which allows patrons access to over 8 million items and over 100 libraries state-wide.
+In 2009, the Library became part of the Evergreen Indiana consortium which allows patrons access to over 8 million items and over 125 libraries state-wide.